TYoul/git_learning/readme.md

 readme.md

-we are going to record some commands here.
+we are going to record some commands here.eg add so on.